maroontress/StyleChecker/doc/rules/NotDesignedForExtension.md

 ## Description

-This is something like C# version of [_DesignForExtension check_][design-for-extension-checkstyle] of Checkstyle\[[1](#ref1)\].
+This is something like the C# version of [_DesignForExtension check_][design-for-extension-checkstyle] of Checkstyle\[[1](#ref1)\].
 This rule reports diagnostic information of classes that have